efjimm/Cellulator/README.md

 Cellulator used mode-based input, like in vim.
 There are multiple modes in Cellulator:

  - normal
+ - visual
  - command normal
  - command insert
  - command operator pending

 Normal mode allows you to move around the sheet using vim-like motions and perform various operations.
+Visual mode is used for performing operations on a range of cells interactively.
 Command normal and command insert mode allow for editing the command buffer and submitting commands.
 Command operator pending modes perform a specific action on a range of text delimited by an inputted motion.

 ## Expressions